Frequently Asked Questions

 Application Process & Qualifications

-Several workforce categories have been identified as high need in South Dakota, which means there is a shortage of skilled workers.
-The Build Dakota Scholarship was created to be a catalyst to help solve this problem.
+Several workforce fields have been identified as high need in South Dakota, which means there is a shortage of skilled employees.
+The Build Dakota Scholarship was created to be a catalyst to help address this problem.
 By providing full scholarships and creating industry partnerships, Build Dakota can get more skilled scholars into the state’s workforce.
 Build Dakota Scholars receive a free education, businesses gain employees, and South Dakota grows.
 We all win!

 A student must:

-- Be accepted into a Build Dakota Scholarship eligible program at one of the four South Dakota technical institutes.
+- Be accepted into a Build Dakota Scholarship eligible program at one of the four South Dakota technical colleges.

 - Be a U.S. citizen or U.S. national (Must meet citizenship eligibility requirements according to the federal financial aid regulations).

-- Show financial need through completion of the FREE Application for Federal Student Aid (FAFSA).
+- Complete the FREE Application for Federal Student Aid (FAFSA).
 Please note that individuals at all income levels are encouraged to apply.
 The program does not specify a threshold of need; this is one component of the selection process.

 - Applications are also reviewed for demonstrated work-readiness skills such as internships or work experiences, technical coursework and industry certifications.